mirix/chatbot/README.md

 With less RAM you may need to switch to a smaller model such as flan-t5-small, flan-t5-base or flan-t5-large, whereas the more accurate flan-t5-xxl will require humongous amounts of RAM and one or more CUDA accelerators.

-To save disk space, you can remove the all the model binaries except the pytorch ones.
+To save disk space, if applicable, you can remove the all the model binaries (such as flax or tensorflow) except the pytorch ones.